mcaliman/mcaliman.github.io/_posts/python/2019-03-05-python-download-remote-files-2.md

 lang: en
 title: "Downloading remote files with Python #2"
 excerpt: "Let's continue with the automation and see how to unzip the .gz files"
-category: "Programming Languages"
+category: "Python"
-tags: [Python]
+tags: ["Programming Languages","Python"]
 modified: 2019-03-19
 comments: true
 share: true